gitlabhq/gitlab-ci/doc/runners/README.md

 a specific runner to have the right credentials for this.

 Projects with high demand of CI activity can also benefit from using specific runners.
-By having dedicated runners you are guarenteed that the runner is not being held up by another project's jobs.
+By having dedicated runners you are guaranteed that the runner is not being held up by another project's jobs.

+You can set up a specific runner to be used by multiple projects.
+The difference with a shared runner is that you have to enable each project explicitly for the runner to be able to run its jobs.

 Specific runners do not get shared with forked projects automatically.
 A fork does copy the CI settings (jobs, allow shared, etc) of the cloned repository.

-# Creating a Runner
+# Creating and Registering a Runner

 There are several ways to create a runner.
 Only after creation, upon registration its status as Shared or Specific is determined.